-Neurotransmitters are chemical signals produced by neurons in tissues throughout the body that act as not established in the scientific literature.

-chemical messengers that influence mood, cortisol, heart rate, appetite, muscle contraction, sleep and more.
+Neurotransmitters are chemical signals produced by neurons in tissues throughout the body that act as chemical messengers that influence mood, cortisol, heart rate, appetite, muscle contraction, sleep and more.
 Measuring neurotransmitters directly is difficult because of their instability, and their direct urinary measurements are controversial with respect to how well they reflect the body's level of these neuro-hormones.